 Electronic technologists are employed in such fields as digital computer maintenance, voice and data communications, radio and television broadcasting, medical electronic instrumentation, high-tech manufacturing, research and development in laboratory settings.
 Students may also work to achieve A+ certification for employment as personal computer service professionals.
-A+ certification is the "journeyman's card" for computer technologist, which is recognized by CompTIA.
+A+ certification is the "journeyman's card" for computer technologists, which is recognized by CompTIA.
 The non-profit Computing Technology Industry Association (CompTIA) is widely recognized as the standard for qualified computer service professionals.

 Minimum credits: .
-61
+62

 Minimum cumulative GPA: 2.0

 Minimum grade in all courses: 2.0

-Minimum JCC credits: .
-12
+JCC credits:

 MACRAO agreement: No